mariano/disque-php/docs/README.md

 ## Connecting

-When using the Client API directly (that is, using the commands provided by `\Disque\Client`), you will have to connect manually..
+When using the Client API directly (that is, using the commands provided by `\Disque\Client`), you will have to connect manually.
 You can connect via the `connect()` method.
 As recommended by Disque, the connection is done as follows:

 * The list of hosts is used to pick a random server.
 * A connection is attempted against the picked server.
 If it fails, another random node is tried.
-* If a connection is successfull, the `HELLO` command is issued against this server.
+* If a connection is successful, the `HELLO` command is issued against this server.
 If this fails, another random node is tried.
 * If no connection is established and there are no servers left, a `Disque\Connection\ConnectionException` is thrown.